-I am currently an instructor at Clarkson University where I teach software development.
+I am currently an instructor at Clarkson University where I teach in the Applied Data Science graduate program.
 In addition to my teaching and research I develop turnkey software solutions for a number of companies.
-Projects range from ecommerce suites to small middleware applications.
+Projects range from image processing / machine learning APIs to ecommerce suites to small middleware applications.
 Originally I'm from Connecticut and have attended Clarkson University in New York for my undergraduate and graduate degrees.
 I hold a masters in information technology and a bachelors degree in supply chain management and information systems.

 Twenty2.net enters the planning phase.
 An ambitious eCommerce application with many modules, Twenty2.net required a great deal of planning and data normalization.

 A number of needs and opportunities allowed me to combine my existing analog circuit design knowledge with digital electronics and embedded software for research.

 I take on projects involving syncing industrial data.
 Most projects involve data sources producing over 1.5 million rows of data per month requiring new design considerations.